JavierValladaresCo/Heart_Disease_Classification/README.md

 # Heart Disease Classification

-The purpose of this project is to build a machine learning model to classify the presence or absence of heart disease based on 11 different features related to medical parameters.
+The purpose of this project is to build a machine learning model to predict the presence or absence of heart disease based on 11 different features related to medical parameters.
 Utilizing the [Heart Disease Dataset](https://www.kaggle.com/datasets/mexwell/heart-disease-dataset/data) from Kaggle, which combines five popular heart disease datasets.

 ![Heart Image](/images/Heart_Disease.jpg "Heart Logo")